The comprehensive resource guide set developed in 2013 includes:

 - Engage countries and participants with existing or planned data programs in order to expand the international community of interest.

 - Help develop and promote the goals of national child maltreatment data collection through the ongoing support of informational exchange activities such as presentations, workshops, pre-sessions, and post-sessions on the topic at various forums and conferences.

 - Promote the utilization of data on child maltreatment intervention to inform policy development at national and international levels.

 - Help promote a broader process of development of national data collection programs either through efforts that support the improvement of such systems or the creation of new systems.

-- Provide professional assistance to developing nations in creating and sustaining appropriate datacollection programs through the collaborative efforts of the workgroup membership.
+- Provide professional assistance to developing nations in creating and sustaining appropriate data collection programs through the collaborative efforts of the working group.